The North Cape on a clear night, surrounded by blue lights with the sea in the background

 • Easy hike: Kirkeporten, or The Church Gate (less than 1 kilometer)

-• More challenging hike: Knivskjellodden (18 kilometers)
+• More challenging hike: Knivskjellodden (18 kilometers return hike)

 In the summer, many travelers come here as part of a longer road trip, bike trip, or even hike!